Net Economy - Case Study for the International Learning Network (Bachelor)

-The seminar commences on 17 Oct 2018.
+The seminar starts on Oct.
+18th 2023.
 We'll be meeting three times for a live video conference with the other locations.
-The final exam will be announced.

-Besides an active and successful contribution to the seminar, participants have to pass a mid-term test following the production phase as well as a 60 minute exam at the end of the seminar.
-Therefore participants will receive 6 credit points.
-The grades for both parts of the exam, group project on the one hand and mid-term test as well as the exam on the other, contribute to half of the module grade.
+Besides an active and successful contribution to the seminar, participants have to pass a mid-term test and submit an essay.
+With successful participation, participants will receive 6 credit points.
+The grade consists of the following parts: the group project, the mid-term test as well as an essay to given research topics.
 The module exam is passed when the module grade is at least at a standard of “sufficient” (4,0).

 This module is available for BWL Bachelor students as an optional project (“Wahlveranstaltung”) with 6 ECTS points for the area of “Wirtschaftsinformatik”.